Skip to main content

 Schema Mode Example

 Schema mode extracts the database schema from the source and generates SQL files for the target.
+Schema extraction and application are separate modes.

-# Schema migration configuration
+# Schema extraction configuration

 # main